 I came up with FITFLO as a way to better articulate my philosophy of training.
 The acronym describes the purpose of this philosophy, which is to integrate the fundamentals of life optimization to become our best selves.
 I consider it very important to have a philosophy of training.
 If I take it a step further, I would say that I find it essential to have a philosophy of life in general.
 I can’t pinpoint where this idea came from, but when it comes to training, I think it might have been when I first began to study the Nautilus Training Principles.
 I believe this was the first time that I remember studying principles that made logical sense.
 Previously I had mostly tried to imitate the training programs of others whom I wanted to emulate.

-What does it actually mean to have a philosophy?
-When I looked up the definition of philosophy I discovered that it’s literal translation from Greek means “love of wisdom”.
-I would definitely say that I do have a love for learning especially, when it comes to training and life optimization.
+What does it mean to have a philosophy?
+When I looked up the definition of philosophy, I discovered that it’s the literal translation from Greek, meaning “love of wisdom.”
+I would definitely say that I do have a love for learning, especially when it comes to training and life optimization.
 However, I believe the following explanation of why anyone needs philosophy better suits my interpretation.

 Question: Why does anyone need a philosophy?

-I realize that not everyone has a philosophy especially, when it comes to training.
-Even if they do have a philosophy, it may be different from mine.
-If I am to be honest, I also realize that this has been a source of frustration over the years.
-If I have learned one thing from my quest for knowledge it is that I don’t know everything.
-However, I do have a lot of experience in what works and doesn’t work and that has been integrated into “MY” philosophy which I would like to share and hope you benefit from.
+I realize that not everyone has a philosophy, especially when it comes to training.
+Even if you do have a philosophy, it may be different from mine.
+If I am honest, I also realize that this has been a source of frustration over the years.
+If I have learned one thing from my quest for knowledge, it is that I don’t know everything.
+However, I do have a lot of experience in what works and doesn’t work, and that has been integrated into “MY” philosophy, which I would like to share and hope you can benefit from.

 I have posted on the FITFLO blog several old articles discussing my philosophy of strength.
-In this next series of articles I want to try and keep it simple and practical.
-For me, it is important to understand the why behind what you are doing.
+In this next series of articles, I want to try and keep it simple and practical.
+For me, it is crucial to understand the why behind what you are doing.